legumeinfo/gcv/README.md

 ### Production mode

-First set the environment variables `SECRET_KEY` and `POSTGRES_PASSWORD` either in a [.env file](https://docs.docker.com/compose/environment-variables/#the-env-file), or in the environment in which the `docker-compose` command is run.
+First set the environment variables `SECRET_KEY` and `POSTGRES_PASSWORD` (and optionally `GCV_SUB_URI` to serve the client from a URL path other than the default "/"; e.g., "/gcv/") either in a [.env file](https://docs.docker.com/compose/environment-variables/#the-env-file), or in the environment in which the `docker-compose` command is run.

     docker-compose -f docker-compose.prod.yml up --build --detach

-From the host running the Docker Engine, the client UI is available at http://localhost, while the services API can be accessed at http://localhost/services
+From the host running the Docker Engine, the client UI is available at http://localhost (or http://localhost${GCV_SUB_URI}), while the services API can be accessed at http://localhost/services (or http://localhost${GCV_SUB_URI}services)

 ## Citation
 If you used an instance of GCV in your work or deployed it as part of you site, please consider citing the manuscript to help support maintenance and further development: